tobiasbriones/microprocessors---cp-unah-is911/arduino-sensors-and-motors/index.md

 <figcaption>
 <p align="center"><strong>PIR Trigger Consists of a Pyroelectric Sensor and Fresnel Lens</strong></p>
-<p align="center">Source: Research Gate | How do passive infrared triggered camera traps
+<p align="center">Source: How do passive infrared triggered camera traps
 operate and why does it matter?
-Breaking down common misconceptions.
+Breaking down common misconceptions. |
+<it>Research Gate</it>.
 Licensed under the Creative Commons Attribution-NonCommercial 4.0 International.</p>
 </figcaption>